cloud-elements/devportal/docs/elements/sapc4c-crm/endpoint-setup.md

 # Endpoint Setup

 To authenticate an element instance, use credentials associated with a Development User.
-The user credentials associated with an authenticated element instance must have access to any resources that you access through the API.
+The user credentials associated with an authenticated element instance must have access to any resources that you access.

 To confirm or change access to resources: